 The premium includes a policy fee that increases by the same amount as the Consumer Price Index (CPI) on 1 October each year.
-As at 1 October 2013, this annual policy fee was $85.50.

 You or your representative should contact Westpac Life Insurance as soon as a claim needs to be made.

 Westpac Life Insurance is here to help and make the process as easy as possible with a dedicated claims consultant.

 Call 132 135

 8am - 6.30pm, Mon - Fri, (Sydney time).